algorand/go-algorand/scripts/release/mule/README.md

         BRANCH=update_signing CHANNEL=dev SHA=aecd5318 VERSION=2.1.86615 mule -f package-test.yaml package-test

-1. Test local packages on the filesystem because `USE_CACHE` is set to `true`.
+1. To test local packages on the filesystem, do not set the `S3_SOURCE` environment variable.
 Note that the tests still expect the packages to be in the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

-    As this is the default behavior, `USE_CACHE` can be omitted.

-        BRANCH=update_signing CHANNEL=dev USE_CACHE=true VERSION=2.1.86615 mule -f package-test.yaml package-test
+        BRANCH=update_signing CHANNEL=dev VERSION=2.1.86615 mule -f package-test.yaml package-test

-1. Download packages from `s3:algorand-staging:` and test.  `USE_CACHE` is set to `false`.
+1. Download packages from `s3:algorand-staging/releases:` and test.
 This will download the packages to the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

     Note that this is used to test a pending official release.

-        CHANNEL=beta USE_CACHE=false VERSION=2.1.6 mule -f package-test.yaml package-test
+        CHANNEL=beta S3_SOURCE=algorand-staging/releases VERSION=2.1.6 mule -f package-test.yaml package-test

+1. When testing locally, very often it is necessary to specify the `BRANCH`, `NETWORK` and `SHA` of the last commit to be able to having passing tests.
+This is because the local environment will most likely not match the environment in which the packages were packaged.

+        BRANCH=rel/stable CHANNEL=stable NETWORK=mainnet S3_SOURCE=algorand-staging/releases SHA=df65da2b VERSION=2.1.6 mule -f package-test.yaml package-test

 ### Signing

-1. Sign local packages on the filesystem because `USE_CACHE` is set to `true`.
+1. Sign local packages located on the filesystem because `S3_SOURCE` is not set.
 Note that the packages should be in the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

-    As this is the default behavior, `USE_CACHE` can be omitted.

-        CHANNEL=dev USE_CACHE=true VERSION=2.1.86615 mule -f package-sign.yaml package-sign
+        CHANNEL=dev VERSION=2.1.86615 mule -f package-sign.yaml package-sign

-1. Download packages from `s3:algorand-staging:` and sign.  `USE_CACHE` is set to `false`.
+1. Download packages from `s3:algorand-staging/releases:` and sign.
 This will download the packages to the usual place, i.e., `./go-algorand/tmp/node_pkgs/$OS_TYPE/$ARCH_TYPE/`.

-        CHANNEL=beta USE_CACHE=false VERSION=2.1.6 mule -f package-sign.yaml package-sign
+        CHANNEL=beta S3_SOURCE=algorand-staging/releases VERSION=2.1.6 mule -f package-sign.yaml package-sign

 ### Deploying